 My First Encounter with the Black Peruvian Population

-When I used to think of the hood, I used to think of poor or working class black (and brown) communities around the United States, like Harlem in New York City, East Oakland, or the Fifth Ward in Houston.
+When I used to think of the hood, I used to think of poor or working class black (and brown) communities around the United States such as Harlem in New York City, East Oakland, California, or the Fifth Ward of Houston, Texas.
 No longer do I restrict this perception to the United States of America.
 There are hoods in Paris, London, and Mexico (yes, Mexico; see my post entitled Mexico's Dark Secret).
-One of the most enjoyed hoods I've ever visited is El Carmen in Chincha, Perú.
+However, one of the most enjoyed hoods I've ever visited is El Carmen in Chincha, Perú.

 A block party in El Carmen, Perú

 I first came in contact with this community in the Spring of 2005, thanks to Moons Travel Guide, which contained the address and phone number of the late Amador Ballumbrosio who played a large role in reviving and popularizing Afro-Peruvian music and dance.
 Almost everyone in his family are either dancers, musicians, or both.
 With my wanting to be totally immersed in the Spanish language and wanting to explore black cultures in Latin-American countries, I called the home of the Ballumbrosio family.
 The woman who answered the phone was Maribel, Amador's daughter.
 Her demeanor over the phone was one of a long, lost relative inviting me home.
 We agreed on a very inexpensive price of my stay, plus meals.

 a Black Heritage celebration with music and dance